OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing additional content.
 No JavaScript is required.
-This effect involves a card that expands to reveal more content when clicked.
-We'll utilize CSS transitions and transforms to achieve a smooth and elegant animation.
+This example uses plain CSS3; however, the concepts could easily be adapted to a framework like Tailwind CSS.

-## Description of the Styling
+**Description of the Styling:**

-The card will have a basic design, featuring a title and a short description initially visible.
-Upon clicking, the card will expand vertically, revealing additional content that was initially hidden.
-The expansion will be accompanied by a subtle transition effect.
-We'll use a clean, minimalist aesthetic for clarity.
+The card uses a simple layout with a header and a content area.
+The content area is initially hidden using `max-height: 0;` and `overflow: hidden;`.
+On hover, the `max-height` is set to a large value, allowing the content to expand.
+Smooth transitions are added for a polished effect using `transition`.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>